Personal Health InformationOverview

 Didn’t find what you’re looking for?
 Visit the BoK to search the full online library of resources.
 The BoK is designed to enable HIM professionals to easily access the information needed to be successful professionals.
 Anchored by AHIMA-owned content and complemented by links to public material, the Body of Knowledge encompasses the theory and practice of HIM.

 In the AHIMA BoK, you can conduct your own searches or view articles, practice briefs, and other published materials specifically related to a topic.
-The AHIMA BoK contains a wealth of information on EHR issues.
-Examples are listed below.
+The AHIMA BoK contains a wealth of information on personal health information issues.
 Some content is restricted to use by AHIMA members; selected content is made available to the healthcare industry at large.
+Here are links to a compilation of materials: